-- 1. corridors fully designed underground utility that vegetated and in are Specifications, accordance with the city's Standards, and Design Criteria and all applicable state and federal requirements; and - 2. paved and unpaved recreational trails for hiking and biking.
+- 1. underground utility corridors that fully designed are vegetated and in accordance with the city's Standards, Specifications, and Design Criteria and all applicable state and federal requirements; and - 2. paved and unpaved recreational trails for hiking and biking.

 88-415-05-C. OUTER ZONE